ScottDeev/Rock_Paper_and_Scissor/README.md

 if (player == paper) and (computer == scissors); computer wins

-if (player == scissors) and (computer == scissors); tie
+if (player == scissors) and (computer == scissors); No winner

 **Algorithm**
 1. The computer will choose a random choice between "Rock", "Paper" and "Scissor".
-Logic - = We will generate a random number between 1 - 3; if the number is 1 --> Computer will choose Rock = 2 --> Computer will choose Paper = 3 --> Computer will choose Scissor
+Logic - = We will generate a random letter between RPS; if the number is R --> Computer will choose Rock = P --> Computer will choose Paper = S --> Computer will choose Scissor

 2. User Input will be taken.